cozy/cozy.github.io/src/tutorials/konnector.md

 For every book, we want to catch the title attribute of this tag `article h3 a`.
 This is a [CSS Selector](https://developer.mozilla.org/en-US/docs/Web/API/Document_object_model/Locating_DOM_elements_using_selectors) that [cheerio](https://cheerio.js.org/) understands to select some part of the tree.
-In order to crawl a list of items to create an Array of JSON object, we can use the function [scrape from the connector libs](https://github.com/konnectors/libs/blob/master/packages/cozy-konnector-libs/docs/api.md#scrape):
+In order to crawl a list of items to create an Array of JSON object, we can create our own function or use the function [scrape from the connector libs](https://github.com/konnectors/libs/blob/master/packages/cozy-konnector-libs/docs/api.md#scrape):

 ```js
 const docs = scrape(